 Explore this page to learn more about our commitment to Diversity, Equity, Accessibility and Inclusion.

 In Spring 2021, staff undertook self-directed learning in the areas of diversity, equity and inclusion (DEI).
-In June 2021, an internal Diversity, Equity, Accessibility and Inclusion (DEAI) task force was formed, composed of AGW employees, who will meet four times annually.
+In June 2021, an internal Diversity, Equity, Accessibility and Inclusion (DEAI) task force was formed, composed of AWE employees, who will meet four times annually.

 Between June and September 2021, staff, volunteers, and Board are undertaking DEI training.
 Staff are continuing to pursue professional development that supports our goals to become more inclusive, engaging, and welcoming.
 In Fall 2021, our internal DEAI task force will work with external community members to review our equity statements and goals around equity.